 G = X + Y + Z and I = G x H/100

-G = Gross unit area value
+G = Gross unit value of an area

-1) Pay Property Tax Online?
+1) Pay Property Tax Online through BBMP?

 Note – The property details can be incurred through the base application number or even by the property identifiers or PID.